U.S.P. Wtf is that? I’ll tell you: It’s your Unique Selling Point and it’s hella important.

 It sounds big and scary, but it’s actually quite simple.
 It’s what makes you you, and what makes your company different from your competition.
 It’s what sets you apart.

-We’ve all been in the car listening to the radio when we hear an onslaught of commercials come on.
+We’ve all been in the car listening to the radio when we hear an onslaught of commercials.
 They’re all saying “Best prices!
 Great Customer Service!
 Been in business for X amount of years”.
 Blah blah blah blah – but doesn’t everyone tote that shit around now a days?
 Customer service?
 You’re expected to do that.
 Best prices?
 You better believe that’s a given.
 Longevity?
-Cool, but it’s been overdone and oldest doesn’t mean the best.
+Cool, but it’s been overdone and being the senior doesn’t always mean the best.
 These three things (and more) are expected of a business now a days.
-It doesn’t make you more special than the next, so you will need to delve deeper.
+Stating these regular phrases doesn’t make you more special than the next, so you will need to delve deeper.

 So let’s actually think about it.
 What is your USP?
 What ACTUALLY makes you better or different than your competition?
 It’s not always easy to find, but it’s there if you search hard enough.